 After 4 years of living here, I have a certain respect for Jamaican drivers.
-It takes some skill to navigate a junction when the lights are out, spliff in one hand, phone in other.
-Let alone managing to balance a goat on the roof, or driving round Barbican Roundabout backwards at speed, or ride a motorbike with one leg, all of which I’ve recently seen.
+It takes skill to navigate a junction when the lights are out, spliff in one hand, phone in other.
+Let alone to balance a goat on the roof, or drive round Barbican roundabout backwards, or ride a motorbike with one leg, all of which I’ve recently seen.
 But the recent death of a 6 year old boy known to our nanny, just cannot leave my mind.

 ‘Strawberry Fields Together’ has to be one of Jamaica’s prettiest low-key resorts.
 It’s half a dozen little cabins dotted around two pristine coves on one of the last unspoilt stretches of Jamaica’s north coast.
 We’ve visited on day trips from Kingston before with the kids, but this time decided to make a night of it and get away without them.